 - You’re not currently pregnant or nursing

 SMILE is another option for those interested in having LASEK or PRK.
 Like LASEK and PRK, SMILE doesn’t involve creating a flap in the cornea.
-It may be safer for patients that have thinner corneas or suffer from dry eye syndrome that don’t qualify for LASIK.
+It may be safer for patients who have thinner corneas or suffer from dry eye syndrome that don’t qualify for LASIK.

 How does LASEK work?

 During the procedure, your surgeon will provide you with numbing eye drops.
-This ensures you won’t feel any pain while having LASEK!
+This ensures you won’t feel any discomfort while having LASEK!
 You will focus on a blinking red light as the surgeon works.

 You won’t have to stay still for long, and your surgeon will talk you through the procedure.
 Dr. Lin is one of the first surgeons in the Los Angeles area to offer LASEK to patients!